 The course requires no pre-requisite training however, an active interest and involvement in workplace noise measurement and the Control of Noise at Work Regulations (2005) is advised.

 - Determine whether you have a noise problem in your workplace and identify who is at risk

 - Learn how to comply with the Controlling Noise at Work Regulations (2005)

 - Establish what you need to measure as part of a noise risk assessment

 - Find out how to apply noise measurements to the action levels and legal limits

 - Take action if any of the levels and limits as stipulated under the regulations are exceed

 The course is divided into 10 parts.
-It is made easy to follow by the course tutor who will take you through the content by relating to his own experience noise management as a practising noise consultant.
+It is made easy to follow by the course tutor who will take you through the content by relating to his own noise management experiences a practising noise consultant.
 Participants are encouraged to relate their own experience to the group to promote a stimulating discussion.